BlindOver/blindover_AI/README.md

 </div>

 **Features**
-- To avoid image distortion, we apply padding and resize processing.
+- To avoid image distortion, we apply **padding** and resize processing.
-- To maximize performance of model on mobile devices, we train various models such as Efficient, MobileNetV3, ShuffleNetV2 and MNASNet and compare their accuracy and inference speed.
+- To maximize performance of model on mobile devices, we **trained various models** such as Efficient, MobileNetV3, ShuffleNetV2 and MNASNet and compare their accuracy and inference speed.
-- To address the issue of insufficient data, we utilize image generation models such as Diffusion and DALL-E to increase the number of samples.
+- To address the issue of insufficient data, we utilize **image generation models** such as [Diffusion](https://stablediffusionweb.com/) and [DALL-E](https://openai.com/dall-e-2) to increase the number of samples.

 ### Dataset